 Section IV–Judging Sheets/Scoring

-1) Every attempt should be made to provide warm-up time prior to the beginning of the competition at all levels.
+1) Warm-up times shall be provided to coaches prior to the competition at all levels.

 2) Teams shall be allowed to have a sound check prior to the beginning of their routines.